-Along with their regular academic schoolwork and classes, Army ROTC cadets also train in the art and science of leadership and soldiering.
+Along with their regular academic schoolwork and classes, Army ROTC cadets also train in the art and science of leadership and Soldiering.
 Their training involves conducting physical training (PT) sessions three times a week that pushes their physical limits to the maximum.
-This all culminates towards a monthly Army Physical Fitness Test (APFT) in which every cadet must pass with a minimum 60 percent or better in all three categories: Push-Ups, Sit-Ups and timed two-mile run.
+This all culminates towards the Army Physical Fitness Test (APFT), in which every cadet must pass with a minimum 70 percent or better in all three categories: Push-Ups, Sit-Ups and timed two-mile run.
 Cadets also execute a number of other physical fitness activities such as ruck marches that can vary between 5 to 7 miles in length while wearing full combat gear.
-Beach PT is also a regular regiment of the battalion conducted in the heart of Waikiki.
-Cadets are able to glimpse the early morning sunrise along the shores of Ala Moana Beach Park while conducting Boat PT on the battalion’s small fleet of Zodiac boats.
+Beach PT is also a regular regiment of the Battalion conducted in the heart of Waikiki.

 With beach PT, cadets also conduct Combat Water Survival Training, CWST, in order to gain confidence while within bodies of water and to maintain swim proficiency.
-CWST consists of five minutes of treading water, ten minutes of freestyle swimming, equipment ditch, 25m high dive while blind folded with dummy M16 rifle and equipment swim with dummy M16 rifle.
+CWST consists of five minutes of treading water, ten minutes of freestyle swimming, an equipment ditch, 5m jump while blind folded with a dummy M16 rifle, and an equipment swim with dummy M16 rifle.

 “I am an expert and I am a professional.”